Cardiac Rehabilitation

 Phase I: during hospital admission

-The objective is to overcome fear, initiate early gentle and progressive mobilization, and raise awareness of cardiovascular risk factor control.
+The objective is to overcome fears, begin gentle, progressive mobilization, and raise awareness of cardiovascular risk factor control.

 This is the main phase.
-The objective is to adopt a heart-healthy lifestyle through the control of cardiovascular risk factors and appropriate physical exercise.
+The objective is to adopt a heart-healthy lifestyle by controlling cardiovascular risk factors and taking appropriate physical exercise.
 It consists of several aspects: physical training, health education, and psychotherapy (Diagram 3).

-For physical training, the patient is assessed by cardiology and rehabilitation.
-In this way, the training is adapted to each individual’s situation, considering any comorbidities.
-Thus, in a training session, after a warm-up phase, the patient will perform aerobic physical exercise, on a cycle ergometer or treadmill, at 75% or 85% of the maximum heart rate achieved in the stress test.
+Cardiologists and rehabilitation experts assess the patient in physical training, which is adapted to each individual’s situation, considering any co-existing conditions.
+In a training session, a patient will warm up before performing aerobic physical exercise on a cycle ergometer or treadmill, at 75% or 85% of the maximum heart rate they achieved during the stress test.
 Patients with greater severity are monitored and supervised, with continuous control of the heart’s response to exercise, aiming to achieve high rates of safety and effectiveness.

-Health education talks offer patients the opportunity to learn about various cardiovascular risk factors, such as hypertension, hypercholesterolemia, diabetes, smoking, sedentary lifestyle, or obesity, as well as the beneficial effects of exercise, recommended diet, erectile dysfunction, career guidance, etc. Psychotherapy sessions aim to help patients learn to relax and manage stress and anxiety, which are very common in this type of patient.
+Health education talks offer patients the opportunity to learn about various cardiovascular risk factors, such as high blood pressure, high cholesterol, diabetes, smoking, a sedentary lifestyle, or obesity, as well as the beneficial effects of exercise, recommended diet, erectile dysfunction, career guidance, etc. Psychotherapy sessions aim to help patients learn to relax and manage stress and anxiety, which are very common in this type of patient.

-Treatment is conducted in groups, 3 days/week for 2 months.
+Treatment is conducted in groups, 3 days a week for 2 months.

 This phase lasts a lifetime.
-The patient must maintain the new habits acquired to prevent the occurrence of another cardiac event.
-In this phase, the role of Primary Care is essential to encourage the patient to maintain control of cardiovascular risk factors.
+It is essential for patients to maintain the new habits acquired to prevent the occurrence of another cardiac event.
+In this phase, the role of Primary Care is essential in encouraging patients to keep cardiovascular risk factors under control.

 Málaga, at the forefront of clinical care for patients with cardiovascular pathologies

-The mission of the Heart Area at Hospital Clínico Universitario Virgen de la Victoria is to improve the quality of life and address the vascular health challenges of individuals, in an innovative and sustainable way, within a friendly, quality, safe, and personalized environment.
+The mission of the Heart Centre at Hospital Clínico Universitario Virgen de la Victoria is to improve people’s quality of life, addressing our patients’ vascular health challenges in innovative, sustainable ways, within a personalized environment that is welcoming, high-quality and safe.

 Resources of interest